Information Management and Archiving

 Smart solutions for information management

-We are developing automated content analysis, text recognition, and visualisation as information management methods.
+We develop automated content analysis, text recognition, and visualisation.
 We apply both machine learning and rule-based approaches.
-We further develop a wide range of materials: already digitised text documents, photographs, videos, and historical periodicals, emails, and social media data.
-You can explore the results of Digitalia’s development work on our demo website via the link below.
-We offer both service demonstrations and open-source code for, among other things, tools for processing materials, AI applications, and visualisations of historical materials
+We further develop a wide range of materials from digitised text documents to born-digital data.
+You can explore the results of our development work on demo website via the link below.
+We offer both service demonstrations and open-source code tools e.g. for processing materials, AI applications, and visualisations of historical materials.

 Information management specialist services